jakelevirne/edge-lab/docs/Pi Cluster.md

 [^1]: [ChatGPT-What's a subnet?
 What does 192.168.86.0/24 mean?
 Is there something special about 192.168?](https://chat.openai.com/share/d146774e-6da8-48c8-8bc5-88791f5e4ad4)

-## A Note About Machine Names
+## A Note About Machine Names and IPs

 With local networking, machine naming can happen in several different ways: through your router, through a `hosts` file, through a local DNS server, or through Avahi zeroconf which is configured by default in Raspberry Pi OS.
-With Avahi, all machines should automatically be accessible at `hostname`.
+With Avahi, all machines should automatically be accessible at `hostname.local`.
 However, I've had some conflicts when using Pi or Nuc wifi and my home router (Google Nest Wifi) since the router itself resolves these machines to `hostname.lan`.

 Throughout these instructions and in the included scripts I use just `hostname` to refer to specific machines.
 This should generally work regardless of which approach you use for local hostname resolution.
 But if it's not working for you, switch to using IP addresses (static or DHCP reserved) or ask the [Edge Lab Assistant](https://chat.openai.com/g/g-CCcHNwSF9-edge-lab-assistant) for help.

+No matter what, I highly recommend you assign a fixed IP address to pi0's wifi on your Home LAN.
+My approach was to setup a DHCP reservation through my home router.
+You could do the same for the wifi MACs of pi1..pi3 and the NUC (data1) for any of the times when these happen to be connected (e.g. during re-imaging).

 ## Prepare Cluster